bioinformatics-torvergata/RIG/README.md

 ## Introduction
 Structural characterization of RNAs is a dynamic field, exposing many modelling possibilities.
 Every model is usually characterized by an encoding in which to include structural information of a molecule ranging from string representations to graphs.
 Introducing a re-interpretation of the Shannon Information applied on RNA alignments, we propose a new scoring metric, the **Relative Information Gain**, available for any position in an alignment, showing how different levels of detail encoded in the RNA representation contribute differently to expose structural information.

+Computed RIG values presented in this work can be found in the folder RIG/RIG_nogaps/$MbrVersion_RIGs.tsv

 ## Preparation

 ### Dependencies: blastclust